-Proposals will be considered from governmental units, public or private not-for-profit or for-profit corporations, local educational agencies, and incorporated faith-based and community-based agencies.
-Preference in this application will be given to applicants that demonstrate a thorough understanding of the targeted geographic area and/or population, substantiate an effective blend of partnerships, cost efficiency, and establish genuine universal access for interested and eligible youth.
+Proposals will be considered from governmental units, public or private not-for-profit or for-profit corporations, local educational agencies, institutions of higher education, and incorporated faith-based and community-based agencies.
+Preference in this application will be given to applicants that demonstrate a thorough understanding of the targeted geographic area and/or population; work closely with Town of Hempstead school districts; substantiate an effective blend of partnerships, cost efficiency; and establish genuine universal access for interested and eligible youth.